-White Lightning: Ode to the Original B-Bender, Clarence White of The Byrds
+A Salute to Clarence White of The Byrds and Kentucky Colonels

 White, a member of the Byrds, Nashville West, Muleskinner and the Kentucky Colonels (and the New Kentucky Colonels), also was an in-demand session player who recorded with Arlo Guthrie, Wynn Stewart, Wayne Moore, Gary Paxton, the Monkees, Joe Cocker and Jackson Browne, to name just a few.
-He was killed by a drunk driver after a gig in California in 1973, never getting to fully grasp the influence he'd have on bluegrass, country and rock.
+He was killed by a drunk driver after a gig in California on July 14, 1973, never getting to fully grasp the influence he'd have on bluegrass, country and rock.

-There's really aren't many "Clarence White in action" videos to be found on YouTube, but I think I've collected a decent sampling of clips that represent his skills.
+There really aren't that many "Clarence White in action" videos to be found on YouTube, but I hope I've collected a decent sampling of clips that represent his skills.
 Before we get started, if you want to know more about White—before, during and after the Byrds—check out this well-researched and well-compiled site, burritobrother.com.
 Enjoy!

-Because the Byrds' better-known Sweetheart of the Rodeo version of this Bob Dylan cover highlights pedal steel guitar (courtesy of the great Lloyd Green, who I'd love to interview), we suggest you check out a live rendition instead—like this one from a 1968 TV appearance — which puts the emphasis on White, his still-Nudie-sticker-free Fender Telecaster and his Parsons/White StringBender.
+Because the Byrds' Sweetheart of the Rodeo version of this Bob Dylan tune highlights pedal steel guitar (courtesy of the great Lloyd Green, who I'd love to interview), we suggest you check out a slightly later live rendition instead—like this one from a 1968 TV appearance.
+It puts the emphasis on White, his still-Nudie-sticker-free Fender Telecaster and his Parsons/White StringBender.

 "Nashville West," Nashville West

-No Clarence White playlist would be complete without his signature song.
-Although White recorded the official studio version with the Byrds (plus an earlier studio version under his own name), here's a stripped-down 1968 El Monte, California, club-date version by another of White's bands, Nashville West, which featured fellow Byrd Gene Parsons on drums.
-Consider it the perfect product demo for the Parsons/White StringBender!
+No Clarence White playlist would be complete without what some would consider his signature song.
+Although White recorded the official studio version with the Byrds (plus an earlier studio version under his own name), here's a stripped-down 1968 (several sources say 1967) El Monte, California, club-date version by another of White's bands, Nashville West, which featured Gene Parsons on drums.

-Feel free to argue, but if you had to choose one album that best demonstrates White's B-bender skills, it would be Live at the Fillmore: February 1969 by the Byrds.
-The musicians on the album are Roger McGuinn on 12-string Rickenbacker, Gene Parsons on drums, John York on bass and Clarence White on the B-Bender Tele.
-He never puts it down, so there's no escaping his B bending!
-While the most impressive guitar track on the album is the band's cover of Buck Owens' killer-catchy instrumental, "Buckaroo," which finally exists on YouTube.
+Feel free to argue, but if you had to choose one Byrds album that best demonstrates White's electric-guitar prowess, it'd be Live at the Fillmore—February 1969.
+The musicians on the album are McGuinn on his 12-string Rickenbacker 360, Gene Parsons on drums, John York on bass and White on his B-Bender Tele.
+He never puts it down, so there's no escaping it.
+The most impressive guitar track on the album is the band's cover of Buck Owens' killer-catchy instrumental, "Buckaroo," which finally exists on YouTube.
 White rips open his bag of B-bender licks—and never closes it.
 Even his mistakes sound good, like the random open G string he hits at :32.
 Play this one good and loud, people.

 "Dark Hollow," Muleskinner

 Did I mention White could sing?
-He was actually a great vocalist with a distinctive, deep voice that was just right for bluegrass and the spaced-out material the Byrds were recording from 1969 to 1972.
+He was actually a fine vocalist with a distinctive, deep voice that was just right for bluegrass and the spaced-out-Americana material the Byrds were recording from 1969 to 1972.
 Here's another live YouTube appearance by White, this time with Muleskinner, one of his few post-Byrds bands, in 1973.
 There are a few songs in this clip; "Dark Hollow," which features White on vocals, starts at 1:57.